7 days in Calabria, Italy itinerary: a complete guide

 It’s located north of Scilla and on the Tyrrhenian coastline called ‘Costa degli Dei‘ and has a very laid-back vibe typical of southern Italian cities.

-The historical city center is a maze of narrow streets and squares, where to get lost and fully enjoy the Mediterranean atmosphere you can find only in a few places in Italy.
+The historical city centre is a maze of narrow streets and squares, where to get lost and fully enjoy the Mediterranean atmosphere, you can find it only in a few places in Italy.

-Plus, with the chance to go snorkeling in Capo Vaticano you’ll easily see the reason why Tropea has been named the ‘Pearl of the Mediterranean’.
+Plus, with the chance to go snorkelling in Capo Vaticano you’ll easily see the reason Tropea has been named the ‘Pearl of the Mediterranean’.

 The historical buildings date back to the Renaissance and Baroque periods, some hotels (see Hotel Villa Antica Tropea) and streets are just on the edge of the high cliff, and the city itself is nothing less than a romantic ‘terrazzo’ (terrace) facing the turquoise sea.